 - What exactly IS the definition of Branding?

 - How is that different than Brand?

-- And why should the average business owner care about either one?
+- Why should the average business owner care about either one?

 Let’s start with why…

 Why should anyone who’s NOT in marketing, care about the definition of branding?